If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 - It is difficult for water to penetrate your hair when washing, and it takes a long time for your hair to dry naturally.

-The cuticles are neither too closed nor too open with medium or regular porosity hair and facilitate the penetration of moisture and water retention for a longer length of time.
+The cuticles are neither too closed nor too open with medium or regular porosity hair and facilitate the penetration of moisture and water retention for longer.

 You may have hair with medium porosity if: